randy3k/collections/README.md

 ## Related R packages

 [dequer](https://CRAN.R-project.org/package=dequer) implements double
-ended queues and it supports arbitary R objects.
+ended queues and it supports arbitrary R objects.
 However, it uses `R_PreserveObject` and `R_ReleaseObject` heavily which could be an issue for long queues.